CedricVanhaverbeke/portfolio/src/pages/blog/posts/workout.md

 }
 </style>

+> Disclaimer: This project is open source and can be found [here](https://github.com/CedricVanhaverbeke/go-train).

 _I have been using Zwift and MyWhoosh to cycle at home during the colder winter months.
 I always wondered how those platforms actually worked.
 Somehow my smart trainer was controlled by that software over Bluetooth.